 Under Costa Rican law, salaried employees have the right to a mandatory Christmas bonus.
 The amount of mandatory year-end bonus (Christmas bonus) that does not exceed one-twelfth of net salary (which is one-thirteenth of gross salary) is exempt from income tax and is deductible for income tax purposes for the employer.

 The reimbursement of personal living expenses and travel expenses for individuals not formally domiciled may be subject to taxes.
 This would include the reimbursement of similar expenses for the taxpayer’s family.
 Certain expense allowances at the discretion of the tax authorities are not subject to taxation, nor are they deductible for the taxpayer.

 With the new law, capital gains are subject to a 15% tax, which will be paid either through withholding at source or, when the tax cannot be withheld, declaration by the taxpayer.
+There is a possibility to opt for a 2.25% tax rate under certain conditions for the first sale of each asset based on the PL# 9635 enforced after July 1, 2019.
 In addition, a global system is established that allows taxes that were withheld to be applied as payments on account of income tax when said profits come from goods or rights that are used in the lucrative activity of the taxpayer.